nair0lf32/zer0ne-blog/THM/CTFs/mrRobot/mr-robot.md

 ```
 The dir discovery was very slow with `gobuster` and `ffuf` for some reason...

-Anyway...Coolest website!
+Anyway...Cool website!

-Lets visit `robots.txt` (lmao...robots...got it?)
+Lets visit `robots.txt`

+(lmao, robots...got it?)

 ```
 User-agent: *
 fsocity.dic
 key-1-of-3.txt
 ```
-Now we got the first key at
+Now we got the first key at:

 ```
 http://10.10.82.148/key-1-of-3.txt

 ```
-there are some funny stuff in other directories but the next useful thing here is `fsocity.dic`
+There are some funny stuff in other directories but the next useful thing here is `fsocity.dic`

 we download it and as expected its a dictionary (expect bruteforce)